800147/dice/README.md

 ![icon](public/icon.svg)

-Dice Roller is a tool that can roll the dices!
-Choose a combination of dices you need and press the "roll" button.
+Dice Roller is a tool that can roll the dice!
+Choose a combination of dice you need and press the roll button.

 Description: <https://800147.github.io/dice/about>